sahil-gusain/learningReact/README.md

 An interface in javascript is a way of defining and enforcing a set of rules of an object or a class.Interface are not in built feature of javascript.
 URLSearchParams is a interface in jacascript that provide utlity methods to work with the query string of a URL

 Difference between require and import in JavaScript is that require is a feature of CommonJS, a module system for Node.js, while import is a part of ES6.

+CommonJS and ES6 modules are two different ways of defining and using modules in JavaScript.
+Syntax: CommonJS uses the require() function to import modules and module.exports or exports object to export modules.
+ES6 modules use the import and export keywords to import and export variables, functions, classes, etc.

+Loading: CommonJS modules are loaded synchronously, meaning that the code execution is blocked until the module is loaded.
+ES6 modules are loaded asynchronously, meaning that the code execution can continue while the module is being loaded.

+Compatibility: CommonJS modules are the default module system in Node.js and are supported by most JavaScript environments.
+ES6 modules are the standard module system in modern browsers and require a transpiler or a bundler to work in Node.js or older browsers.

+Scope: CommonJS modules have a function scope, meaning that the variables and functions declared in a module are only visible within that module.
+ES6 modules have a file scope, meaning that the variables and functions declared in a module are visible to the whole file.

 # Redux
 redux is a state management library for javascript applications.It provides predictable state container that helps in managing the state of applications